 Spiš Castle, Žehra

-A visit to the Spis Castle will take to uncover the archaeological part of the monument, where you can see findings from the Stone Age until the Middle age, stonewalls from the 18th-century and a tower with a view of the province, which is filled with, Romanesque churches, and gothic houses.
-Also make sure to visit the museum of medieval history, which is within the former palace.
+A visit to the Spis Castle will take to uncover the archaeological part of the monument.
+There, you can see findings from the Stone Age until the Middle Ages, stonewalls from the 18th century, and a tower with a view of the province, which is filled with, Romanesque churches, and gothic houses.
+Also make sure to visit the Museum of medieval history, which is within the former palace.

 Orava Castle, Oravský Podzámok